ThisIsItz/weather-journal-app/README.md

 ## How to start

 You need to have Node.js and npm locally installed.
-You can check that by running "node -v && npm -v" in terminal.
+You can check that by running `node -v && npm -v` in terminal.
 This should result in two versions shown in terminal.

-Then, you have to run "npm start" in order to run the express server locally.
+Then, you have to run `npm start` in order to run the express server locally.

 ## Built With